With Dr. David Hampson, Anna De Sonia, Sarah Eley, Vivian Chen, Marisa Vomvos, and Dr. Rey Lozano

 “Gene Therapy” for FXS: What Are the Next Steps Toward Clinical Testing?

-Dr. David Hampson, professor in the department of Pharmaceutical Sciences at the University of Toronto, kicked off this webinar with a brief lesson on gene therapy, and how it pertains to Fragile X Syndrome (FXS).
-Below are a few topics and take-away points from this presentation.
+Dr. David Hampson, professor in the department of Pharmaceutical Sciences at the University of Toronto, kicked off this webinar with a brief lesson on gene therapy, and how it pertains to Fragile X syndrome (FXS).
+Below are a few topics and take-away points from this presentation:

-- The term “gene therapy”, in its broadest definition, encompasses a variety of different types of potential treatments that act by adding, subtracting/reducing, or changing part of the disease-causing DNA, mRNA, or protein.
+- The term “gene therapy,” in its broadest definition, encompasses a variety of different types of potential treatments that act by adding, subtracting/reducing, or changing part of the disease-causing DNA, mRNA, or protein.

 - There are many types of gene therapy currently being used and studied.
 The four main types of gene therapy today include:

-Viral vector based | Uses a non-hazardous and non-replicating virus to transfer the DNA code for a protein into the body.
-The most commonly used type for neurological disorders are adeno-associated viral vectors (AAVs). | Zolgemsma for treating childhood Spinal Muscular Atrophy (SMA) |
+- Viral vector based: Uses a non-hazardous and non-replicating virus to transfer the DNA code for a protein into the body.
+The most commonly used type for neurological disorders are adeno-associated viral vectors (AAVs).

-Anti-sense oligonucleotides (ASOs) | Short stretches of modified DNA that can block the production of a pathological protein, or induce or boost the production (expression) of an endogenous therapeutic protein within cells and tissues | Nusinersen (Spinraza) for SMA |
+Example: Zolgemsma for treating childhood Spinal Muscular Atrophy (SMA) - Anti-sense oligonucleotides (ASOs): Short stretches of modified DNA that can block the production of a pathological protein, or induce or boost the production (expression) of an endogenous therapeutic protein within cells and tissues.

-Direct protein therapy | A natural protein, or a modified version of a natural protein that is therapeutic. | Insulin;
+Example: Nusinersen (Spinraza) for SMA - Direct protein therapy: Delivery of a natural protein, or a modified version of a natural protein, that is therapeutic.

-CRISPR-mediated gene therapy | Used to modify or “edit” DNA sequences in cells. | Casgevy for sickle cell disease |
+Examples: insulin; BFX-01 in development by Bowen’s FX Therapeutics - CRISPR-mediated gene therapy: Used to modify or “edit” DNA sequences in cells.

 - The AAV technique is one we may likely see in the future of FXS research.